Fabtech is the largest welding and metalworking show in North America.

 The community of welders, fabricators, wood workers, makers, and other trades people on instagram is for me both inspiring and humbling at the same time.

-Pictures of awesome welds are great...but that is not all there is no instagram.
+Pictures of awesome welds are great...but instagram is more than just picutures.

 Welders like my friend Alex Brown (@cavemanwelder on instgram) frequently post settings and tips along with the photo of the completed weld.....that is very helpful.